aryabyte21/footballi/client/README.md

 ### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-Stats on click on dashboard

-remove goals in stats column
+This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify Stats on click on dashboard remove goals in stats column
 sequence
 0. possesion (% in the title)
 1. shots (on+off)
+2. shots on
-2. tackles
+3. tackles
-3. corners
+4. corners
-4. freeckick
+5. freeckick
-5. crosses
+6. crosses
-6. fouls
+7. fouls
-7. red card
+8. red card
-8. yellow card
+9. yellow card
-addition of all performance table